Gerisian waited for Kong to do something, anything, but he simply stared at the woman who at one point, his entire world had revolved around.

 They were far more numerous, and their greater intelligence meant that they were not as easy to lure into traps either.

-Worse still whilst the Allosaurus would only occassionally turn to the humans as a source of food, when their normal prey was scarce.
+Worse still whilst the Allosaurus would only occasionally turn to the humans as a source of food, when their normal prey was scarce.
 The Raptors it seemed were determined to utterly exterminate the humans from the area.
 The Raptors instinctively saw the humans as their main competition and were determined to hunt them down above all else.

-The last of the tribe had virtually no way of defending themselves, as all of their weapons had been used in the last futile defence against the pack.
+The last of the tribe had virtually no way of defending themselves, as all of their weapons had been used in the last futile defense against the pack.
 All they could hope for was to remain hidden in their huts.
 Whilst they were cunning, the Raptors at the end of the day were just animals.
 The humans only hope would be too outthink them.

 The Raptors however had a highly developed sense of smell and were able to trace some of the humans hiding in the huts.
 Some tried to barricade the door against the Raptors, whilst others hid under their bed, or even under the floorboards if they could as the Dinosaurs tried to break their way into people’s houses.